Saiyami Kher: Early life and family

 She is the granddaughter of actress Usha Kiran and the niece of actress Tanvi Azmi.
 Kher completed her graduation from St. Xavier's College, Mumbai.

 Career

 In 2015, Kher made her debut with Telugu film Rey and appeared in Rakesh Omprakash Mehra's Punjabi folklore Mirza Sahiban based Hindi film Mirzya opposite Harshvardhan Kapoor in following the year.
 In 2020, She appeared in Mayank Sharma's web series Breathe alongside Abhishek Bachchan.
-In 2021, she is starred alongside Nagarjuna in the action film Wild Dog as an NIA Agent.
+In 2021, she starred alongside Nagarjuna in the action film Wild Dog as an NIA Agent.

-In 2023, Sayami featured in R Balki's Ghoomer.
+In 2023, Sayami featured in R. Balki's Ghoomer.